Have a question about the M5 South-West Motorway?

 3. How do I pay a toll notice or late toll?

 If you haven’t organised to pay within 3 days of your first trip you will be issued a notice to pay the toll which will include an administration fee of $10 or $20.
 To pay, follow the instructions on the notice.
 If you are late paying an M5 South-West Motorway only trip and have not yet received a toll notice click here.

 1. Why the change to the way the M5 toll is increased?

 To move in line with other cashless motorways in Sydney, minimising the impact by making toll updates simpler to budget for.
 Also, this is fairer as it spreads across travel at all times, not just at certain times of the year.

-As part of the M5 West Widening agreement, upon completion of the project, a phased increase over eight quarters to the heavy vehicle toll multiplier from 2.165 times the car toll to 3 times the car toll will be implemented.
+As part of the M5 West Widening agreement the truck toll is gradually increasing in 2015 and 2016 from 2.165 times the car toll to three times the car toll.